crest-lab/crest-docs/page/installation/install_compile.md

 ## Choice of Compiler

 In order to compile CREST from source you will need a Fortran and C compiler.
-We recommend either the Intel `ifort`/`icx` or GNU `gfortran`/`gcc` compilers.
+We recommend either the Intel `ifx`/`icx` or GNU `gfortran`/`gcc` compilers.
 Both compilers can be obtained free-of-charge, but you'll only need one of them.
-A quick reference on where to obtain either one is proveded in the following.
+A quick reference on where to obtain either one is provided in the following.

 ### 1. GNU compilers

-Installing the `gfortran` and `gcc` compilers on Unix systems is fairly straight-foward.
+Installing the `gfortran` and `gcc` compilers on Unix systems is fairly straightforward.
 The installation can be done directly via the commandline, e.g., with
 ```bash
 sudo apt-get install gfortran